itsmebhuvan/Image-colorization/README.md

-# 🎨 AI Image Colorization
+# 🎨 Deep Learning Image Colorization

 ### *Deep Learning-based Colorization of Grayscale Images*

-This project implements an **AI-based Image Colorization System** using a **U-Net deep learning model** that predicts color channels (a, b) from a grayscale image (L).
+This project implements an **Deep Learning-based Image Colorization System** using a **U-Net deep learning model** that predicts color channels (a, b) from a grayscale image (L).
 A **Flask web application** is included for easy user interaction, allowing seamless upload and colorization of images.

 ---